muldjord/skyscraper/README.md

 ## Release notes

 #### Version x.x.x (still unimplemented)
-* Added 'colorize' effect which renders the image using one color
 * Added 'sharpen' effect which sharpens the image
 * Improved front and side textures for the 'gamebox' effect
 * Improved 'blur' and 'shadow' effect to be true gaussian